Spanish Latte vs Latte: What's the Difference?

 PreparationEspresso combined with both sweetened condensed milk and steamed regular milk.Espresso combined with steamed milk and a thin layer of microfoam.

-Flavor ProfileRicher, creamier, and noticeably sweeter — the condensed milk adds body and natural sweetnessClean espresso flavor balanced by creamy steamed milk — smooth but not sweet by default
+Flavor ProfileRicher, creamier, and noticeably sweeter — the condensed milk adds body and built-in sweetnessClean espresso flavor balanced by creamy steamed milk — smooth but not sweet by default

 Strengthmediummild